VIC.GOV.AU | Policy and Advisory Library

 Confidentiality policy

-Under the Victorian Government’s policy, the right for a young person’s health information to be kept confidential will be respected unless the disclosure is with the consent of the young person or it is otherwise permitted by the law.
+Under the Doctors in Secondary Schools program, the right for a young person’s health information to be kept confidential will be respected unless the disclosure is:

-• The young person consents to the disclosure.
+• the young person consents to the disclosure

-• The disclosure is necessary to lessen or prevent a serious and imminent threat to any person’s life, health, safety or welfare.
+• the disclosure is necessary to lessen or prevent a serious and imminent threat to any person’s life, health, safety or welfare.
+For example, the young person is at imminent risk of harming themselves or others

-• The disclosure is necessary to prevent a serious threat to public health, safety or welfare.
-For example, the young person has a notifiable disease.
+• the disclosure is necessary to prevent a serious threat to public health, safety or welfare.
+For example, the young person has a notifiable disease

-In the case of students who are not considered mature minors, the following process will apply:
+For students who are not considered mature minors, the following process will apply:

-• Health information will be shared with a parent or carer.
+• health information will be shared with a parent or carer

 It is also important to note that parents and carers will have access to their child’s health information (including date of visit and medical practitioner’s name) through Medicare for children under 14 years of age who are listed on their Medicare card, without the consent of the child.